Women's Manifesto for Ghana: Background

 The mobilizing campaign was supported by NETRIGHT, the Network for Women's Rights in Ghana, and by ABANTU for Development, an NGO founded by African women in Europe.
 Organizers refused support from donors who wanted to alter the parameters of the campaign.

-A meeting was held to convene women from Ghana's 110 districts, and discover similarities and differences in women's issues across the country.
+A meeting was held to convene women from Ghana's 110 districts and discover similarities and differences in women's issues across the country.
 These meetings generated a long list of cultural practices, such as inequality in marriage and education, that the group wanted to change.
 Three organizers said in an interview that they were surprised by the group's ability to reach consensus on the goals of the women's movement while drafting the document.

+Themes

+The manifesto is based on 10 themes to promote gender equality.
+These themes are as follows: